AlexisRenchon/ClimaViz.jl/README.md

 - slider for height h
 - textbox for var (so user can use either menu or textbox)
 - ax for vertical profile of a var at time t, lon and lat, by clicking on a location
+- play button
+- better layout (Bonito.Card, less gaps, etc.)
+- colorbar (! make it not change over time)
+- Seasonal plot of var
+- Make a helper function to return path to latest longruns (land, atmos)
+- Surface: make it from 10% to 90% quantiles with tails (to filter outliers)
+- Title with name of variable, units, time

+## Requests
+New ideas are welcome.
+Anything is possible so don't hesitate.